The Best Time to Visit Zion National Park: Month-by-Month Guide

 - Temps: 50s–80s °F

-- Virgin River runs strong, making waterfalls spectacular.
+- Virgin River runs strong and waterfalls are at their peak.

 - The Narrows frequently closes due to high flow rates (often April–May).